-Policy24 P&D Code (in effect) - Version 2023.15 - 26/10/2023 (d) have a garage door / opening width not exceeding 50% of the site frontage unless the dwelling has two or more building levels at the building line fronting the same public street.
-PO 20.2 Dwelling elevations facing public streets and common driveways make a positive contribution to the streetscape and the appearance of common driveway areas.
+Policy24 contribution to the streetscape and the appearance of common driveway areas. elevation facing a primary street, and at least 2 of the following design features within the building elevation facing any other public road (other than a laneway) or a common driveway: (a) a minimum of 30% of the building wall is set back an additional 300mm from the building line (b) a porch or portico projects at least 1m from the building wall (c) a balcony projects from the building wall (d) a verandah projects at least 1m from the building wall (e) eaves of a minimum 400mm width extend along the width of the front elevation (f) a minimum 30% of the width of the upper level projects forward from the lower level primary building line by at least 300mm (g) a minimum of two different materials or finishes are incorporated on the walls of the front building elevation, with a maximum of 80% of the building elevation in a single material or finish.
 PO 20.3 The visual mass of larger buildings is reduced when viewed from adjoining allotments or public streets.
 DTS/DPF 20.3 None are applicable Private Open Space PO 21.1 Dwellings are provided with suitable sized areas of usable private open space to meet the needs of occupants.
-DTS/DPF 21.1 Private open space is provided in accordance with Design in Urban Areas Table 1 - Private Open Space.
-PO 21.2 Private open space is positioned to provide convenient access from internal living areas.
-DTS/DPF 21.2 Private open space is directly accessible from a habitable room.
-Landscaping ] PO 22.1 Soft landscaping is incorporated into development to: (a) minimise heat absorption and reflection (b) contribute shade and shelter (c) provide for stormwater infiltration and biodiversity (d) enhance the appearance of land and streetscapes.
-Residential development incorporates soft landscaping with a minimum dimension of 700mm provided in accordance with (a) and (b): (a) a total area for the entire development site, including any common property, as determined by the following table: Site area (or in the case of residential flat building or group dwelling(s), average site area) (m2)
+PO 21.2 DTS/DPF 21.1 Private open space is provided in accordance with Design in Urban Areas Table 1 - Private Open Space.
+DTS/DPF 21.2 Private open space is positioned to provide convenient access from internal living areas.
+Private open space is directly accessible from a habitable room.
+Landscaping PO 22.1 Soft landscaping is incorporated into development to: (a) minimise heat absorption and reflection (b) contribute shade and shelter (c) provide for stormwater infiltration and biodiversity (d) enhance the appearance of land and streetscapes.
+Residential development incorporates soft landscaping with a minimum dimension of 700mm provided in accordance with (a) and (b): (a) a total area for the entire development site, including any common property, as determined by the following table: Site area (or in the entire development site, including any common property, as determined by the following table: Minimum percentage of site building or group dwelling (s), average site area) (m2) <150 150-200 15% >200-450 20%